payu-org/payu/docs/source/usage.rst

 ``archive`` sub-directories inside the *laboratory*.

 The experiment name historically would default to the name of the *control directory*.
-This is still supported for experiments with a pre-existing archived outputs.
-To support git branches and ensure uniqueness in shared archives, the branch name and a short version of the experiment UUID are added to new experiment names.
+This is still supported for experiments with pre-existing archived outputs.
+To support git branches and ensure uniqueness in shared archives, the new default behaviour is to add the branch name and a short version of the experiment UUID to the name of the *control directory* when creating experiment names.

 For example, given a control directory named ``my_expt`` and a UUID of ``416af8c6-d299-4ee6-9d77-4aefa8a9ebcb``, the experiment name would be: